drashti-03/myntra-clone-react/README.md

 ## Live Demo
-**View it on:** [Myntra Clone](https://myntra-clone-react-eosin.vercel.app/) **Backend API:** [Backend on Render](https://myntra-clone-react-backend.onrender.com/items)
+**View it on:** [Myntra Clone](https://myntra-clone-react-eosin.vercel.app/)

+**Backend API:** [Backend on Render](https://myntra-clone-react-backend.onrender.com/items)

+## Note: It may take sometime to properly load the website.

 ## Features
 - React & Redux for state management.